🔗========================= The WWII US Module - Key Submodules =========================🔗

-This webpage summarizes the higher levels of the United States chain of command during World War II.
+This webpage summarizes aspects of United States military organization during World War II.

-This webpage summarizes the higher levels of the United States chain of command during World War II.
+This webpage summarizes aspects of United States military organization during World War II.

-The Commander in Chief of the US Armed Forces during World War II was President Franklin Roosevelt, succeeded by Vice President Harry Truman upon Roosevelt's sudden death on 12 April 1945.
+The Commander in Chief of the US Armed Forces during World War II was President Franklin Roosevelt, succeeded by Harry Truman, the Vice President, upon Roosevelt's sudden death on 12 April 1945.

 In 1942, a four-person ad-hoc organization called the Joint Chiefs of Staff (JCS) assumed responsibility for high-level military planning, including coordination with the analogous group in the government of our closest ally, Great Britain.